 [Section 146G inserted by No. 42 of 2004 s.
 109.]

 146H.
-Outcome of assessment
+Duties of approved medical specialist after making assessment

 (1) An approved medical specialist making an assessment for the purposes of Part III Division 2A, Part IV Division 2 Subdivision 3, Part IXA or clause 18A is required to give to each of the worker and the employer, in writing in accordance with the regulations —